GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment

+## Feature

+- Geo-restriction (geo-blocking): allows you to distribute or block content to users in specific regions

 ## Tips

 ### Use CloudFront Signed Cookies restrict access to multiple files